 Recently, I have been making regular appearances on The Citadel Cafe with Joel Duggan.
 I really enjoy spending time talking to him about whatever nerdy or geeky things that I have been consuming.

 In September of 2017, Hammond started The Climb Out Network with his wife Stacy.
 Together they work with an incredible set of therapists and specialists to help promote long term sobriety through a podcast and a sober living community.
-To Learn more click here.
-After a year of operation, Hammond and Stacy moved on from Climb out more details about that will be found on the Climb Out site soon.
+That show last about a year and now all of the episodes live on Archive.org.

 Hammond now works as an editor and producer on Women Kick Ass, Current Geek, and many many others.